Skin Cancer Awareness Month

 It is important for everyone to follow skin protection advice and to check their skin regularly.
 If you are worried, we have more information about causes and risk factors of non-melanoma skin cancer and causes and risk factors of melanoma.

 The best protection is to cover up and be safe in the sun.
-It’s important to check your skin regularly for any changes.
-We have more information about preventing skin cancer.
+It’s important to check your skin regularly and tell your GP if you notice any unexplained skin changes.

-• Soltan and Macmillan recommend 5* UVA with at least an SPF 30.
+Soltan and Macmillan recommend 5* UVA with at least an SPF 30.
+Usually, the instructions are to re-apply every 2 hours, or more often if you have been swimming or exercising.

 • Many people do not use enough sun cream.
 Experts say an average-sized adult needs at least 6 to 8 teaspoons of lotion to give the SPF coverage it says on the bottle.